By Luke Redd

 - Bachelor's Degree - Organizational Management in Christian Leadership

-- Master's Degree - Business Administration - MBA - Emphasis in Leadership
+- Master's Degree - Business Administration - MBA - Leadership

 - Master's Degree - Executive Leadership in Christian Ministry